-Assertions or contracts have been introduced in the context of imperative objectoriented programming languages [20], but it is obvious that assertions are also useful for declarative programming.
-Although powerful type systems can express assertions on operations that can be checked at compile time, more complex properties, like orderings on lists or trees, non-negative values etc, cannot be expressed by standard type systems.
-If application programs become more complex, it is important to state and check such properties, e.g., to improve debugging or reliability.
+Assertions or contracts have been introduced in the context of imperative objectoriented programming languages [21], but assertions are also useful for declarative programming when larger software systems are developed.
+Although powerful type systems can express assertions on operations that can be checked at compile time, more complex properties, like orderings on lists or trees, nonnegative values etc, cannot be expressed by standard type systems.
+If application programs become more complex, it is important to state and check such properties, e.g., to improve reliability or to locate the source of program bugs more easily.

 Since the demand-driven evaluation model of functional languages causes additional difficulties when considering assertions, there are a number of different proposals in this area.
-Chitil et al. [7] proposed lazy assertions for non-strict functional languages.
+Chitil et al. [8] proposed lazy assertions for non-strict functional languages.
 They suggested that assertions should not influence the normal behavior of programs (apart from space and time needed for assertion checking).
 For this purpose, they discussed different implementations.
 To ensure early detection of assertion violations, they implemented assertions by concurrent threads.
 Although we used the concurrent logic programming features of Curry to implement assertions, both implementations of lazy assertions have many similarities, in particular, both are based on some non-declarative constructs like unsafePerformIO.

-Since lazy assertions might not detect assertion violations if parts of the considered data structures are not demanded by the application program, Chitil and Huch [5,6] improved the situation by introducing a specific pattern logic to express assertions that allow an earlier detection of violated assertions.
+Since lazy assertions might not detect assertion violations if parts of the considered data structures are not demanded by the application program, Chitil and Huch [7] improved the situation by introducing a specific pattern logic to express assertions that allow an earlier detection of violated assertions.
 In particular, they proposed to replace sequential Boolean operators, like "&&" or "||", by corresponding operators that evaluate their arguments in parallel.
-Although such an extended assertion language is interesting in our framework, this does not make our proposal for faithful assertions superfluous: even in the extended assertion language of Chitil and Huch, it might be the case that some violated assertions remain undetected in a program execution.

-Degen et al. [8] discussed the various requirements and possibilities of assertion checking in lazy languages and came to the conclusion that there is no method satisfying all desirable requirements.
+Although such an extension could also be interesting for our framework, this does not make our proposal for enforceable assertions superfluous: even in the extended assertion language of Chitil and Huch, it might be the case that some violated assertions remain undetected in a program execution.
+Degen et al. [9] discussed the various requirements and possibilities of assertion checking in lazy languages and came to the conclusion that there is no method satisfying all desirable requirements.
 Thus, one has to choose between meaning preserving (i.e., lazy) or faithful (i.e., strict) assertions.
-We have shown that in functional logic programming, there is a further interesting approach: faithful assertions that are not immediately checked but delayed to a point where faith is strictly required.
+We have shown that in functional logic programming, there is a further interesting approach: enforceable assertions that are not immediately checked but delayed to a point where faith is strictly required.

-Hinze et al. [17] introduced a domain-specific language for defining contracts in Haskell.
+Hinze et al. [18] introduced a domain-specific language for defining contracts in Haskell.
 Contracts are mainly evaluated in an eager manner.
 Nevertheless, it would be interesting to use their ideas to develop a set of more expressive contract combinators for our framework.

-Findler and Felleisen [9] defined a contract system for higher-order functions.
+Findler and Felleisen [10] defined a contract system for higher-order functions.
 In particular, they tackled the problem of correct blame assignment, i.e., to provide precise information about the source position of violated contracts.
 Although this is orthogonal to the problems addressed in this paper, a correct blame assignment is also relevant in our context and an interesting topic for future work.

 Assertions have been also considered in (constraint) logic programming.
-For instance, [22] proposes a rich assertion language which also includes type and mode information for predicates.
-[19] combines assertion checking with compile-time verification so that only assertions which cannot be statically verified are dynamically checked.
+For instance, [23] proposes a rich assertion language which also includes type and mode information for predicates.
+[20] combines assertion checking with compiletime verification so that only assertions which cannot be statically verified are dynamically checked.
 Due to the eager evaluation strategy of Prolog, the difficulties which we address in this paper do not occur there.
 Nevertheless, it would be interesting to combine our framework with compile-time verification methods.